The Bankrate promise

 This increase is based on one version of the Consumer Price Index, which measures how much inflation has affected the prices that consumers pay for goods and services.

-Usually, the COLA is relatively small, and the increase for 2021 is just 1.3 percent.
+Usually, the COLA is relatively small, but the increase for 2023 is 8.7 percent due to higher inflation.
 Here’s the level of adjustments that recipients have enjoyed over the past decade.

 |Year||COLA increase||Year||COLA increase|